Josh Naylor Player Props: Guardians vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 18th in MLB.
+- The pitching staff for the Red Sox has a collective 8.7 K/9, which ranks 18th in the league.

-- The Red Sox have a 5.13 team ERA that ranks 27th across all MLB pitching staffs.
+- The Red Sox's 5.13 team ERA ranks 26th across all league pitching staffs.

-- Red Sox pitchers combine to surrender the fifth-most home runs in baseball (36 total, 1.4 per game).
+- Red Sox pitchers combine to surrender 38 total home runs at a rate of 1.4 per game (fifth-most in the league).

-- Pivetta gets the start for the Red Sox, his fifth of the season.
-He is 1-1 with a 4.58 ERA and 23 strikeouts in 19 2/3 innings pitched.
+- Bello (0-1) gets the start for the Red Sox, his third of the season.

-- The righty last appeared in relief on Wednesday, when he tossed 2/3 innings against the Baltimore Orioles while giving up hits.
+- His most recent appearance was on Sunday against the Milwaukee Brewers, when the right-hander tossed 4 2/3 innings, surrendering three earned runs while giving up five hits.

-- The 30-year-old has an ERA of 4.58, with 10.5 strikeouts per nine innings, in four games this season.
-Opposing hitters have a .234 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.